Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The Hinovo Magnetic Charger has 15W wireless charging, but it can only charge an iPhone.
 This power bank has no additional outputs and is, therefore, purpose-built.

-The Goal Zero Flip 24 fits this mold because, at 6,700 mAh, it will bring a smartphone back from near death to a full charge one time before it needs to be recharged.
+The Goal Zero Flip 24 fits this mold because, at 6,700 mAh, it brings a smartphone back from near death to a full charge one time before it needs to be recharged.
 It has one USB-A input for recharging and a single USB-A output for charging your devices.
+The Nestout 5000mAh Carabiner Battery ($45) is super portable and convenient and has a USB-C output for charging.
+You can expect to pay less than $50 for power banks like this.

 10,000 mAh-15,000 mAh